mollyromanis/long-reads_pipelines/README.md

-# long-reads_pipelines
-##
-# Evaluation of current bioinformatics pipelines for analysis of long-read transcriptomic data
+# Evaluation of Current Bioinformatics Pipelines for Long-Read Transcriptomic Data

+## Overview

+This study explores the benefits of long-read technologies for transcriptomic sequencing, with a focus on bioinformatics tools and algorithms designed for data analysis.
+Long-read sequencing platforms, such as Nanopore and PacBio, excel in capturing full-length transcripts and accurately identifying complex isoforms and alternative splicing events.

-##
+## Key Points

-# Cranfield University
+### Long-Read Sequencing Technologies

+- **Nanopore and PacBio**: These platforms provide advantages in capturing full-length transcripts and identifying complex isoforms and alternative splicing events.

+### Quality Control and Preprocessing Tools

+- **NanoPack** and **Chopper**: Tools designed for long-read data that address specific quality issues, preparing data for downstream analysis.

+### Workflow

+- **Oxford Nanopore’s wf-transcriptomes Pipeline**: An effective approach that integrates multiple tasks into a single workflow, from alignment to transcript assembly, annotation, and fusion gene detection.

+### Comparative Analysis of Isoform Identification Tools

+- **StringTie**: Prioritizes alignment with existing reference transcriptomes.
+- **ISOQuant**: Excels in discovering novel isoforms.

+### Fusion Gene Detection

+- **JAFFAL**: Provides high-confidence identification of fusion events.

-##
+## Conclusion

-# This study explores the benefits of long-read technologies for transcriptomic sequencing, focusing on bioinformatics tools and algorithms for data analysis.
-Long-read sequencing platforms, such as Nanopore and PacBio, excel in capturing full-length transcripts and accurately identify complex isoforms and alternative splicing events.
-The study highlights the significance of quality control (QC) and preprocessing tools designed for long-read data, such as NanoPack and Chopper, which prepare data for downstream analysis by addressing specific quality issues associated with these technologies.
-Using the Oxford Nanopore’s wf-transcriptomes pipeline, the project demonstrates an effective approach to combining multiple tasks into a single workflow, starting from alignment, through transcript assembly and annotation, to fusion genes detection.
-A comparative analysis of isoform identification tools, including StringTie and ISOQuant, reveals the significant discordance between their results: while StringTie prioritises alignment with existing reference transcriptome, ISOQuant excels in discovering the novel isoforms.
-Fusion gene detection is also markedly improved with long-read sequencing, as exemplified by JAFFAL's identification of high-confidence fusion events.
-The study underscores that long-read sequencing technologies offer more detailed and accurate insights into transcriptome complexity compared to short-read approaches.
-Anticipated advancements in bioinformatics tools and technologies are expected to enhance the accuracy of transcriptomic analyses further, leading to deeper understanding and exploration of gene expression, fusions and isoform diversity.
+Long-read sequencing technologies offer more detailed and accurate insights into transcriptome complexity compared to short-read approaches.
+The study highlights the significant advancements in bioinformatics tools and technologies, which are anticipated to enhance the accuracy of transcriptomic analyses further, leading to a deeper understanding of gene expression, fusion events, and isoform diversity.

+## Future Directions

+Anticipated advancements in bioinformatics tools and technologies are expected to improve the accuracy of transcriptomic analyses further, providing deeper insights into gene expression and transcriptome complexity.